shankar/shankar/content/posts/a-monologue-on-zig-import.md

 ```
 {{< /file >}}

-If we run the program with `zig run main.zig`, every 2 seconds it will print the below output with increasing count value by 1 till it reaches 10
+If we run the program with `zig run main.zig`, it will print the below output with increasing count value by 1 till it reaches 10

 {{< output >}}
 This is one.zig file